Help us improve nursing care for everyone.

 CNO is proposing a new approach to setting fees that focuses on smaller, predictable annual increases, rather than large increases every few years.
 This shift is intended to create more stability for applicants and registrants while supporting long‑term financial planning.

 To support this new approach, the Fees By-Law would be revised to provide greater flexibility in how fees are set each year.
-The proposed framework includes a default annual fee increase of 7% and allows the Finance & Risk Committee or Council to approve lower or slightly higher increases, respectively.
-Any increase beyond the defined range outlined below would still require a formal by-law amendment and public consultation, ensuring transparency.
+The proposed approach includes a standard annual fee increase of 7%, with built-in governance oversight by CNO’s Finance & Risk Committee and by Council to allow for a lower fee when possible, or an increase within defined limits, if necessary.
+This means that a 7% increase is not guaranteed.
+Fee increases will always be based only on CNO’s financial needs.
+If there isn’t a need, the increase would be smaller or even zero.
+Any increase beyond the defined range would require formal by-law amendments and public consultation, ensuring transparency.

 Proposed by-law changes: New Fee Approach